mhchen-UA/APCSP-Create-Task/README.md

 1. Limit the quantitySold to the amount of capitalStock

-2. Successfully increment the day, and change the demand graph intercepts
+2. Don't make the intercept texts overlap each other

 3. Cite graphics.py